TelerikAcademy/JavaScript-Applications/README.md

 	*   Platforms: Node.js and JavaScript IO
 	*   Servers: Microsoft IIS, WAMP, MAMP, XAMPP

-#### 2. Best practices for writing JavaScript [View online](https://rawgit.com/TelerikAcademy/JavaScript-Applications/master/02.%20Best%20practices%20for%20writing%20JavaScript/slides/index.html)
+#### 2. Best practices for writing JavaScript [(view online)](https://rawgit.com/TelerikAcademy/JavaScript-Applications/master/02.%20Best%20practices%20for%20writing%20JavaScript/slides/index.html)
 *   Naming in JavaScript
 *   Global scope
 *   What is the value of `this`?